Prospective Students

 If you would like to sit in on classes while you are here:

-2. See Courses of Instruction to find out which classes interest you and meet during the days and times when you will be visiting.
+- View our summary of course listings to find out which classes interest you and meet during the days and times when you will be visiting.

 Prospective undergraduates are welcome to sit in on any class, with the exception of graduate seminars.

-Students who have studied (or plan to study) Latin or Greek and wish to visit classes under those rubrics would probably derive most benefit from visiting an advanced course (i.e. 100-level).
-100-level courses will give a better sense of the field of Classics.
+Students who wish to visit a Latin or Greek course would likely benefit most from attending an advanced course (i.e., 100-level).
+The 100-level courses will give a better sense of the field of Classics.

-It is suggested that you contact the instructor via e-mail to ask for permission to sit in on the class (see under Faculty for e-mail addresses), and also ensure that an examination is not scheduled for the day of your visit.
+Before you visit, you should email the instructor for permission to sit in on the class (see under Faculty for e-mail addresses).
+This ensures that an examination is not scheduled for the day of your visit.